 Keeping Track of Your Training Program: Best Practices in QA

 Quality assurance and staff training go together like peanut butter and jelly!
 A strong quality assurance program keeps track of staff training procedures from the initial training to competency determination to annual reviews and ongoing training.
 Records need to be kept and procedures need to be followed.
 During this session two experienced quality assurance professionals will discuss best practices for keeping track of training programs and procedures and how to keep electronic and paper systems and records up to date.
 Staff training procedures are a key part of any eye bank’s operations and to assure quality in those procedures, records must be kept, disclosed, and updated.
-Join us for this webinar to learn more about how you can keep track of your training program!
+Register to learn more about how you can keep track of your training program!

 Kristen Pereira, CEBT, CTBS, CQIA, CQA (ASQ)

 Kristen Pereira, CEBT, CTBS, CQIA, CQA (ASQ), is the Manager of Quality & Compliance at the Sierra Donor Services Eye Bank and, has been a part of the organization's Quality Assurance Department for the past nine years.
 She has achieved a Bachelor's Degree in health care administration, along with the following certifications: Certified Tissue Bank Specialist (CTBS), Certified Eye Bank Technician (CEBT), Certified Quality Improvement Associate (CQIA), and Certified Quality Auditor (CQA).
 She is involved in all aspects of quality; from implementing policies and procedures, to adverse reaction reporting, to handling various types of third party inspections.

 Elizabeth R. Ellett, MSHA, MT(ASCP), CQA(ASQ), ACHE